-(Amended by Ordinance Nos.
-185312 and 187339, effective October 16, 2015.)
-It is unlawful for any City employee, agent or elected official, or for any person who has acquired information pursuant to Section 7.02.240 A. and C., to divulge, release or make known in any manner any financial information submitted or disclosed to the City under the terms of the Business License Law, unless otherwise required by law.
-Additionally, it is unlawful to divulge, release or make known in any manner identifying information about any taxpayer applying for tax amnesty, including, but not limited to, the name and address of the taxpayer, unless otherwise required by law.
-Except as noted above, this Section does not prohibit:
+B. It is unlawful for any City employee, agent or elected official, or for any person who has acquired information pursuant to Subsection 7.02.240 B., to divulge, release or make known in any manner any information submitted or disclosed to the City under the terms of the Business License Law for any purpose other than that specified in the provisions of law authorizing the use or disclosure.